NREL/OpenStudio-analysis-spreadsheet/README.md

 ## Windows Specific Installation Steps

-If you have any issues getting gem dependencies installed, it may be helpful to remove all your gems and start over.  to do this run the command below (note that you will need to reinstall bundler after removing all gems).
+If you have any issues getting gem dependencies installed, it may be helpful to remove all your gems and start over.
+To do this run the command below (note that you will need to reinstall bundler after removing all gems).

 ```
 ruby -e "`gem list`.split(/$/).each { |line| puts `gem uninstall -Iax #{line.split(' ')[0]}` unless line.empty? }"
 ```

 If you are using XML (via the BCL gem) then by default the path to the libxml DLLs is not included.
 You will need to add the path by hand.
 To do this find where the DLLs are by going to your Ruby installation directory and making sure they exist.
 Typically the installation will be something like:

 ```
 C:\Ruby<RUBY_VERSION>\lib\ruby\gems\<RUBY_VERSION>\gems\libxml-ruby-<GEM_VERSION>\lib\libs